MohamedMesto/MohamedMesto/README.md

 "</li>
 <li><a href="https://github.com/MohamedMesto/Co_existence_of_WiFi_at_5_GHz">Co_existence_of_WiFi_at_5_GHz</a>: "Co existence of WiFi at 5 GHz Seminar
 "</li>
-<li><a href="https://github.com/MohamedMesto/QualityandUsabilitySeminarStatistics-in-HCI-QU-SEM">QualityandUsabilitySeminarStatistics-in-HCI-QU-SEM</a>: "Quality and Usability Seminar Statistics-in-HCI-QU-SEM
+<li><a href="https://github.com/MohamedMesto/QualityandUsabilitySeminarStatistics-in-HCI-QU-SEM">QualityandUsabilitySeminarStatistics-in-HCI-QU-SEM</a>: "Quality and Usability Seminar Statistics-in-HCI-QU-SEM"</li>
-"</li>

 <li><a href="https://github.com/MohamedMesto/Statistical-Analysis-and-Engineering-Acoustics-Py"> Statistical-Analysis-and-Engineering-Acoustics-Py</a>: "Statistical Analysis and Engineering Acoustics "</li>